-The fatal error message “Grubby Fatal Error: Unable to Find a Suitable Template” will pop up when we do system updates with a
+The error message “Grubby Fatal Error: Unable to Find a Suitable Template” was displayed when we performed a system update with a

 command on the following DigitalOcean Linux virtual private server images:

 For those of you who have never heard of DigitalOcean, it is a Linux VPS cloud hosting provider established in about 3 years ago and headquartered in New York City.
 It has grown rapidly since its inception and is now one of the largest cloud hosting providers in the world.
 You can read our DigitalOcean Review here.
 The error message described in this article applies to DigitalOcean’s servers.
 The same errors could also happen to the Linux servers from other hosting providers.